iamprakashkumar/iamprakashkumar.github.io/_posts/2019-08-15-Static site building_1.md

 Above mentioned is called Front-matter and it is placed at top of the file.
 Jekyll will process this content at first and fetch the necessary layout for the page.

-Every time you commit a file that specifies layout: default at the top, Jekyll will magically generate the full HTML document by replacing `{{content}}` in _layouts/default.html with the contents of the committed file.
+Every time you commit a file that specifies layout: default at the top, Jekyll will magically generate the full HTML document by replacing \{\{content\}\} in _layouts/default.html with the contents of the committed file.